nictki/Battmon/Battmon/README.md

     python ./battmon.py

 **Note:**
-If you have any problems with abowe command, try:
+If you have any problems with above command, try:

-	<PATH TO YOUR PYTHON VERSION>/python<YOUR PYTHON VERSION> ./battmon.py
+	python<YOUR PYTHON VERSION> ./battmon.py

-I've notice some problems when using `python ./battmon.py` command under Debian-7.

 ## Options:
 To list all available options run Battmon with `-h` or `--help` option.